 Both Weleda nappy creams work well when used sparingly to protect against nappy rash, by soothing redness and relieving soreness, but they’re not a treatment once nappy rash really sets in.
 Luckily Jonah and I haven’t experienced a serious case of nappy rash, and I think perhaps this is in part due to Weleda’s nappy creams, and of course changing his nappy regularly.

-The nappy creams make great alternatives to chemical-laden mainstream nappy creams such as Sudocrem, Johnson’s, Dove Baby, etc. They are recommended by knowledgeable nappy experts on the web, so give them a go and I’m sure they’ll keep your baby’s bottom protected from nappy rash – they have worked so well for us.
+The nappy creams make great alternatives to chemical-laden mainstream nappy creams such as Sudocrem, Johnson’s, Dove Baby, etc. Recommended by knowledgeable nappy experts on the web, I’m sure they’ll keep your baby’s bottom protected from nappy rash – they have worked so well for us.
 If in doubt let baby’s bum breathe by going nappy free for half an hour or so per day, and visit your doctor for professional advice.